New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 The Brown Panopoda Moth, one of the types of moths in New Jersey, is an important part of New Jersey’s natural ecosystem and is beneficial for pollination.

-Although it is not considered to be a pest, it does have the potential to cause damage to trees if it becomes too abundant in one area.
+Although it is not considered a pest, it can damage trees if it becomes too abundant in one area.

 Gardeners should watch this species, as it may become a nuisance if left unchecked.